Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\item[ID1.3.4.
-Self-describing.]
-Data products should be documented so consumers can use them without further assistance from the product owners or data stewards.
-Self-descriptions allow the organization to effectively scale out its data sources and consumers as the human dependencies are reduced as much as possible.
-The gray literature mentions several metadata that make a data product self-describing.
-For example, interface descriptions can define all access endpoints and the policies that govern data access.
+\item[Understandable.]
+The data models and natural language documentation of data products should help potential consumers understand the products' semantics, syntactic, and behaviors/usage~\cite{dehghani2022data}.
+For example, the documentation of a data product can include the entities in the data the product consumes and produces, the relationship between those entities, the relationships with the other data products in the mesh, and the information about access patterns and how to request the access to data~\cite{S9,S15,S55,S59,S66,S97,S99}.
 The information about product owners and subject matter experts can ensure that the consumers know whom to contact when needing more information related to the data.
 The schemas for all the data views can be used to describe the data structure.
 Service level objectives (SLOs) can describe the product's quality and act as a data contract.
-Finally, the metadata of data lineage and provenance can show the origin of the data and gives consumers trust in the data product as it becomes clear how the data is created and processed.
+The metadata of data lineage and provenance can show the origin of the data and give consumers trust in the data product as it becomes clear how the data is created and processed.
+The literature suggests using common data modeling languages or standards can help improve the understanding of data/messages exchanged between data products~\cite{S15,S55}.

-\item[ID1.3.5.
-Understandable.]
-The models and the natural language documentation of data products should help potential consumers to understand the products' semantics, syntactic, and behaviors/usage.
-For example, a data product description can include the entities in the data the product consumes and produces, the relationship between those entities, and the relationships with the other data products in the mesh.

-\item[ID1.3.6.
-Secure.]
-A data product needs to use appropriate measures to ensure data confidentiality, integrity, and availability.
-The measures include but are not limited to data access control, data encryption at rest and data in transit, and data access audit logs.
-In the data mesh architecture, while the security policies are primarily managed centrally, their enforcement happens in a decentralized fashion.
-For example, product owners can authorize consumers to access their products' interfaces.
+\item[Secure.]
+A data product must enforce the necessary security policies to ensure the consumers can use it in a secure and regulatory-compliant way~\cite{dehghani2022data}.
+The policies include but are not limited to data access control, data encryption at rest and data in transit, data confidentiality, and data retention.
+In the data mesh architecture, while the security policies are primarily managed centrally, their enforcement happens in a decentralized fashion~\cite{dehghani2022data}.
+The \textit{policy-as-code} approach, where policies are defined and enforced using code in a high-level language, was recommended by Zhamak~\cite{dehghani2022data} and other practitioners~\cite{S21,S29,S54,S78,S110,S113} for managing security policies of data products.